Galenika/ERMA17/README.md

 ETH: __0xd60d1604cc0DD2F49e830E95472502E06227eB55__

-### If you have any questions, just write me a message on Github, or join or discord server:
+### If you have any questions, just message me on Github, or join discord server:
 https://discord.gg/6PwuaTq